Performance evaluation of compact plastic scintillating fiber modules for muon tomography applications: Introduction

 \section{Introduction}

 Cosmic-ray muons are secondary particles naturally produced by the interactions of primary cosmic rays with the Earth’s atmosphere.
-At sea level, their flux is typically about $\sim$$\rm{1\,cm^{-2}\,min^{-1}}$, with an average energy of $\sim$4 GeV~\cite{Navas:2024}.
-Owing to their strong penetrating power, muon tomography can non-destructively reconstruct the internal structures of large and dense objects by tracking these muons from multiple directions~\cite{Borozdin2003,Bonomi:2020,Tanaka:2023}.
+At sea level, their flux is typically $\sim$$\rm{1\,cm^{-2}\,min^{-1}}$, with an average energy of $\sim$4 GeV~\cite{Navas:2024}.
+Owing to their strong penetrating power, Owing to their strong penetrating power, cosmic-ray muons enable muon tomography to non-destructively reconstruct the internal structures of large and dense objects by tracking these muons from multiple directions~\cite{Borozdin2003,Bonomi:2020,Tanaka:2023}.
 Depending on the physical principle, the technique can be classified into muon absorption tomography, which exploits the muon transmission rate, and muon scattering tomography, which relies on the measurement of muon deflection angles.
 In recent years, muon tomography has been successfully applied in diverse fields, including archaeology~\cite{Morishima:2017ghw}, geological exploration~\cite{Liu:2024}, nuclear waste monitoring~\cite{Mahon:2018}, and border security~\cite{Barnes:2023}.

-Given the relatively low flux of cosmic-ray muons and the complexity of practical application scenarios, muon tomography systems demand detectors that combine high spatial resolution with large-area coverage and long-term operational stability.
+Because of the relatively low flux of cosmic-ray muons and the complexity of practical environments, muon tomography systems demand detectors that combine high spatial resolution with large-area coverage and long-term operational stability.
 Plastic scintillator detectors are often preferred in such applications, as they can be flexibly manufactured in various geometries, maintain stable performance across different temperatures, offer high detection efficiency, and allow relatively low-cost large-area production.
-To achieve good spatial resolution, scintillators are usually cut into long bars with rectangular~\cite{Lesparre:2012} or triangular~\cite{Anstasio:2013,Wang:2024} cross sections and read out with wavelength-shifting fibers.
+To achieve good spatial resolution, scintillators are usually cut into long bars with rectangular~\cite{Lesparre:2012} or triangular~\cite{Anstasio:2013,Wang:2024} cross sections, which are read out with wavelength-shifting fibers.
 New 3D printing techniques have also been developed to manufacture scintillators with more complex geometries~\cite{Yu:2025}.
 However, the spatial resolution of such scintillator detectors is typically at the millimeter level, and further improvement toward the sub-millimeter scale is difficult due to the constraints imposed by the bar shape and lateral size.